Hurricane Iota bears down on Central America as 'catastrophic' Category 5 storm | DW | 17.11.2020

 The massive, Category 5 storm is expected to wreck havoc on a region still reeling from a recent hurricane.
 Nicaragua and several other Central American countries are scrambling to evacuate local residents.

-Hurricane Iota strengthened to an incredibly powerful Category 5 storm on Monday, with Nicaragua and several other Central American countries bracing for the storm's impact.
+Hurricane Iota made landfall in Nicaragua on Monday evening after strengthening to an incredibly powerful Category 5 storm.
+Several other Central American countries also braced for the storm's impact.

 The US-based National Hurricane Center (NHC) warned of "catastrophic" wind and rainfall, reporting that the storm's maximum sustained winds had reached 160 mph (260 kph).
-Hurricane Irma is set to make landfall in northeastern Nicaragua on Monday evening.
+Hurricane Irma made landfall in Nicaragua's northern Caribbean coast on Monday evening.

 "What's drawing closer is a bomb," Honduran President Juan Orlando Hernandez told a news conference, speaking alongside Guatemalan president Alejandro Giammattei.